StasBratanich/BullPgiaGame/README.md

 ***

-This Project was made with .NET Framework in C# language
+This project was created using the .NET Framework and the C# programming language

 ***